 - Review the decision in 3 months.

 This approach emphasizes participation, native tools, and trust.
 It balances collective decision-making while avoiding bureaucratic paths that have failed in the past, such as #Indymedia’s formalized processes.
-By focusing on ruff, simple consensus, we can help compost the polarizing mess, rebuild trust, and empower the community to act effectively.
+By focusing on ruff, simple consensus, we can compost the polarizing mess, rebuild trust, and grow communities that act effectively.

-Let’s avoid repeating history and start a practical path to herding cats and fostering a decentralized, balanced approach!
+Let’s avoid repeating history and start a practical path to herding cats for a decentralized, balanced approach!
 What do you think?
 Any ideas on how to improve the process?